 - Once you accept admission (through the Student Center), you will be assigned an initial academic advisor.
 Your advisor will be chosen based on your area of interest and faculty availability and may change during/after the Summer Institute based on thesis focus.
 Your advisor will serve as your thesis chair.

 - If you have not done so already, be sure to apply for financial aid if you are eligible and so desire.
-Application deadlines are well in advance of the Summer Institute .
-The last day to file for financial aid for the 2015 Summer Institute is June 30, 2015.
-The priority application deadline is March 1 (for Fall 2015) to maintain eligibility for all awards.
+Application deadlines are well in advance of the Summer Institute.
 Please see Finances & Awards for more information.

-- After confirming acceptance, it is time to start planning accommodations for the Summer Institute if you have not done so already.
+- After confirming acceptance, it is time to start planning accommodations for the on-campus Summer Institute if you have not done so already.
 See the Class Schedule for detailed dates and registration information.
 Students may apply to HSU Housing + Dining services to explore on and off-campus housing options during the Summer Institute and any other time that they decide to reside on campus.

 - All incoming first-year students that have accepted admissions in the Student Center will be automatically enrolled in both of the Summer Institute courses during mid-May; fees will also be due in May (see Class Schedule for details).
-Fees due dates for the Summer Institute will be due May 18, 2015; students expecting a financial aid award for the Summer may be able to request a fee deferment from the College of eLearning and Extended Education (CEEE) if necessary to arrange payment at a later date before the Summer Institute.
+Students expecting a financial aid award for the Summer may be able to request a fee deferment from the College of eLearning and Extended Education (CEEE) if necessary to arrange payment at a later date before the Summer Institute.
 Please inquire at the CEEE Office (Student Business Services, 2nd floor), or call (707) 826-3731.